andreasm80/blog.local/content/post/2023-05-03-tanzu-with-vsphere-and-multi-zones/index.md

 # vSphere with Tanzu and Multi-Zone

 This post will be a brief introduction of how we can deploy and configure vSphere with Tanzu on three vSphere clusters (vSphere Zones) to achieve better availability of the TKG clusters and Supervisor controlplane nodes.
 This feature came with Sphere 8, not available in vSphere 7.
-There are some pre-reqs that needs to be in place for this to work in addition to the pre-reqs for deploying vSphere with Tanzu on a single vSphere cluster.
+There are some requirements that needs to be addressed for this to work in addition to the pre-reqs for deploying vSphere with Tanzu on a single vSphere cluster.
 I will list them below later.

 From the official VMware [documentation](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-with-tanzu-concepts-planning/GUID-3E4E6039-BD24-4C40-8575-5AA0EECBBBEC.html):